 Kids raped by foster parent, deputies say in shocking arrest: DCFS at center of new controversy

-BATON ROUGE – A foster parent is accused of molestation in an arrest report obtained by the WBRZ Investigative Unit.
+BATON ROUGE – A foster parent is accused of sexually abusing three children who were left in his care, according to an arrest report obtained by the WBRZ Investigative Unit.

 Michael Hadden, 52, was arrested this week on rape and molestation of a juvenile charges.